maverick9000/maverick9000.github.io/_posts/2020-04-28-Highlights-from-97-Things-Every-Programmer-Should-Know.md

 ---
-title: Highlights from '97 Things Every Programmer Should Know'
+title: '97 Things Every Programmer Should Know'
 layout: post
 date: '2020-04-28'
 subtitle: Solid book with some insights